miloszm/binglib/README.md

 lock and unlock funds at a given Bitcoin address.
 Generic wallet functionality, such as wallet history or customary funds transfer is also supported.

+UI desktop wallet that uses this library can be seen in the demo at: https://www.youtube.com/watch?v=eBqC2IIbnQA

 **Limitations**

 At the moment, the library does not support Segwit, it only works with legacy addresses.